Updated: 7/7/2020 | July 7th, 2020 (Original post 4/28/16)

-This North Carolina store is suffering because authors are canceling the events this place needs to survive.
-Small independent bookstores are already suffering, and this is just another nail in the coffin.
+This North Carolina store is suffering because authors are canceling the events this place needs in order to stay in business.
+Small independent bookstores are already suffering and this is just another nail in the coffin for this place.
 They are collateral damage to a law they do not agree with.

 And all my protest was doing was denying people the money they needed to survive and the global perspective that could have added fuel to their desire for change.

-What caused Burma to change, Iran to open up, or South Africa to end apartheid?
+What caused Myanmar to change, Iran to open up, or South Africa to end apartheid?
 It wasn’t a drop in tourist numbers.
-It was governmental, domestic, and corporate sanctions.
+It was governmental and corporate sanctions on a massive scale.

 Indiana softened its anti-LGBT law when corporations and conferences pulled out en masse.
-South Africa’s apartheid government collapsed when governments and major banks and other corporations stopped doing business with it and lending it money.
+The Apartheid government in South Arica collapsed when governments, major banks, and other corporations stopped doing business with it and lending it money.
 Iran finally yielded under the weight of sanctions that drove it toward bankruptcy.

-Those changes were a combination of domestic activism and international pressure not tourist boycotts.
+Those changes were a combination of domestic activism and international pressure not travel boycotts.

 I think it’s foolish to think that somewhere there’s a government official watching reports of tourist boycotts and declaring, “Tourist numbers are down 10%!
 We must change!”
 If they cared about that, they would have done something different in the first place.

 If you really want to do good, you can’t shut off people from the world — you must embrace them and show them a better way.
-The way we effect change is by traveling and educating people about the wider world to change their mind.
+The way we affect change is by traveling and educating people about the wider world to change their minds.

 Staying home isn’t going to effect change.
 It simply hurts those who might not have control over their government.
 Travel opens people to new ideas, cultures, and ways of thinking.
 If you really want to bring about change, go there and kill them with kindness.

-Do I agree with the treatment of women in many Arab countries, or Japan’s policy of “forgetting” its genocide in China during WWII?
-No, of course not!
+Do I agree with the treatment of women in many Arab countries or Japan’s policy of “forgetting” its genocide in China during WWII?
+No.

-We’ll create greater change than if we just sit at home.
+We’ll create bigger change that way than if we just sit at home.